 Red Diesel Storage, Regulations & Specifications

-Commonly used in agriculture, rail and non-commercial heating, red diesel is an essential fuel for businesses and homes across the UK.
-As such, it’s important that our customers understand regulations surrounding red diesel, including its specifications and how this fuel should be stored.
+Commonly used in agriculture, rail and non-commercial heating, red diesel is an essential fuel for commercial businesses and domestic properties across the UK.
+As such, it’s important that our customers understand red diesel regulations, including its specifications and how this fuel should be stored.
 Whether you have questions about the when red diesel will start to gel or about your oil tank, you’ll find the answer to these queries and more in this red diesel storage guide.

 How much red diesel can you store in your tank?